uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

 [alternatives]: #alternatives

 1. Stick to our current workflow based on "salt-packaging" -> The workflow doesn't currently fit with Salt Extensions and we don't want to have different workflows between Salt and Salt Extensions.
-1. One dedicated GitHub repository and OBS package per each Salt Extension -> It won't save resources and will cause more submissions.
+2. One dedicated GitHub repository and OBS package per each Salt Extension -> It won't save resources and will cause more submissions.
-2. The usage of "git submodules" as an alternative to adding the Salt Extensions sources manually would make it tricky to generate patches manually and also to integrate with "obs_scm".
+3. The usage of "git submodules" as an alternative to adding the Salt Extensions sources manually would make it tricky to generate patches manually and also to integrate with "obs_scm".
+4. Use OBS `scmsync` integration -> while this allows to integrate even the `_service` file into the GitHub repo, it does not work well with SCM/CI workflow, therefore we cannot test the build of the package for an open PR because the branched package is not reflecting the actual changes on the PR.

 # Unresolved questions
 [unresolved]: #unresolved-questions